rlucas7/rlucas7.github.io/_posts/2025-07-09-kaczmarz-papers-notes.md

 # Greedy Kaczmard

-The paper [Convergence Rates for Greedy Kaczmarz Algorithms, and Faster Randomized Kaczmarz Rules Using the Orthogonality Graph](https://www.auai.org/uai2016/proceedings/papers/77.pdf)
+The paper <a href="https://www.auai.org/uai2016/proceedings/papers/77.pdf" aria-label="Click to read the published paper in the UAI 2016 proceedings">Convergence Rates for Greedy Kaczmarz Algorithms, and Faster Randomized Kaczmarz Rules Using the Orthogonality Graph </a>

 Looks at two row selection rules that are deterministic but greedy and update as we move through the space.
 In the simple Kaczmarz algorithm we update (project) onto rows \{0, 1, ..., # rows - 1\} successively.